Brigadier General TAD D. CLARK

 Rating: command pilot

-Flight hours: more than 3,330 including over 600 combat hours
+Flight hours: more than 3,300 including more than 600 combat hours

 MAJOR AWARDS AND DECORATIONS